quicwg/base-drafts/draft-ietf-quic-recovery.md

 A Retry packet causes a client to send another Initial packet, effectively restarting the connection process.
 A Retry packet indicates that the Initial was received, but not processed.
-A Retry packet cannot be treated as an acknowledgment.
+A Retry packet MUST NOT be treated as an acknowledgment.

 Clients that receive a Retry packet reset congestion control and loss recovery